chrisronline/angular-promise-cache/README.md

         }
       });

-But not have our models looks like...
+But not have our models look like...

     angular.module('myAwesomeApp')
       .factory('myNotSoAwesomeModel', function($q, $http) {